Updated September 2019

 The cannabis sold for medical or recreational purposes can only be cultivated by businesses with a license.
 There are three types of marijuana licenses available in Washington: marijuana producer, marijuana processor, and marijuana retailer.
 No business may hold all three licenses, and a producer or a processor may not also be a retailer.

 Washington has also authorized the growing of hemp for research purposes.
-In accordance with the Washington State Department of Agriculture, growers can apply for a license to grow hemp within program’s research goals.
+In accordance with industrial hemp research pilot and the Washington State Department of Agriculture, growers can apply for a license to grow hemp within the program’s research goals.

 DISCLAIMERS: The information contained in this website is for general information purposes only; it does not constitute legal advice.
 Although we endeavor to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Therefore, any reliance you place on such information is strictly at your own risk.